 You’ve been writing from dusk until dawn.
-Your website is full of optimised content, carefully focused around well-chosen keywords.
+Your website is full of optimised content, carefully focused around well-chosen keywords to attract organic traffic.

 SiteBulb is a fantastic tool that lets you crawl your website and see if any other factors might be influencing your rankings.
 It could be performance, broken URLs, or even duplicate content that is holding you back.
 You might be tempted to change your keywords, or put more in, or change their placement, but you might not need to.
 Use SiteBulb to check.
 The icing might be fine, but the eggs were off.

 It’s likely your SEO strategy has been inwardly focused so far.
 But with the features available on Ahrefs, you can benchmark your progress against competitors.
 SEO isn’t always about doing something new or unique.
 It’s often about doing the same things as everyone else, only better.